Phoenix vs KAY/OMatchups

 The Duelist (Phoenix) vs Initiator (KAY/O) dynamic creates asymmetric encounters where each agent brings fundamentally different tools to engagements.
 Phoenix's Duelist abilities serve different purposes than KAY/O's Initiator kit, meaning direct fights often feature non-equivalent utility exchanges.

 Understanding how Duelist abilities interact with Initiator counterplay is essential for maximizing your agent's potential.
 Phoenix's Duelist toolkit may excel at certain aspects while KAY/O's Initiator kit counters others.
-The KAY/O advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.
+The Phoenix advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.

-Phoenix has favorable matchups against 12 agents and unfavorable matchups against 11 agents in Valorant.
-Phoenix's strongest matchup is against Cypher with a 66.7% win rate.
-The most challenging matchup is Tejo at 0.0% win rate.
+Phoenix has favorable matchups against 13 agents and unfavorable matchups against 12 agents in Valorant.
+Phoenix's strongest matchup is against Iso with a 83.3% win rate.
+The most challenging matchup is Miks at 0.0% win rate.
 Use the table below to find specific matchup details and performance metrics.

 Opponent | Win Rate | Matches | KDA | DMG/Rnd | HS % | Atk WR | Def WR |